 Applying for the NSW interest-free solar battery loans

-Because solar batteries are just not worth it at current prices considering their 10 year (5,000 cycle) lifespan, the NSW government made the right call in scrapping the incentives and making power companies pay a good price on feed-in rates.
+Because solar batteries are just not worth it at current prices considering their 10 years (5,000 cycles) lifespan, the NSW government made the right call in scrapping the incentives and making power companies pay a good price on feed-in rates.

-This voids the cost benefit of a solar battery at todays prices as the grid can be use as kind of a cloud or virtual storage for your solar power.
+This avoids the cost-benefit of a solar battery at today’s prices as the grid can be used as a kind of a cloud or virtual storage for your solar power.

 Australian Capital territory Solar Battery Rebate

 ACT residents can access a rebate of up to $825 per Kilowatt under the Next Generation Energy Grants program.
 As an example, a 6Kw solar PV system will be eligible for a $4,950 rebate under the program.

 To be eligible for the ACT Next Generation Energy Storage Grants program, you must: